Jespy616/The-Last-Game/documentation/LowLevelDesign.md

 ### Front End
 ### Back End
 ### APIs and External Interfaces

+#### **Groq**
+Groq will be used to handle the hardware requirements that LLMs have, as explained in [System Performance](#system-performance).
+Users will be in charge of creating a Groq account from the [Groq dashboard](https://console.groq.com/login) and getting an API key.
+Users can manage their API key in their settings on the front end if they need to delete or change the API key associated with their account.

 ## Deployment Plan
 ### These are ideas!
 I took them from the best example, we can come up with our own!